jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 We rest assured any error thrown in the process will be handled by the code inside the `catch` statement.
 We have a centric place that takes care of error handling, but now we have a code that is easier to read and follow.

-Having consequent actions that returned value doesn’t need to be stored in variables like `mkdir` that don’t break the code rhythm; there’s also no need to create a new scope to access the value of `result` in a later step.
+Having consequent actions that return value doesn’t need to be stored in variables like `mkdir` that don’t break the code rhythm; there’s also no need to create a new scope to access the value of `result` in a later step.

 It’s safe to say Promises were a fundamental artifact introduced in the language, necessary to enable async/await notation in JavaScript, which you can use on both modern browsers and latest versions of Node.js.